 Concrete is not the easiest material to work with, especially if you’re trying to build a structure (like a house) that involves the use of both concrete and wood products.
 Fortunately, there are many ways to make the transition from concrete floors and wall frames to wood floors and drywall.
-Most masonry contractors have their favorites, but the newer members of the crew might not.
+Most masonry contractors have their favorites when it comes to attaching wood to concrete, but the newer members of the crew might not.
 The following is a breakdown of the pros and cons of four versatile fasteners most often used for attaching wood to concrete.

 The easiest approach is simply to nail the wood to the concrete.
 Two common nail options are shown below: the cut nail and the concrete nail.